OUr story

 our mission

-To provide an opportunity where all children—regardless of circumstances— can thrive socially and academically through music education that promotes creative expression, teamwork, discipline and social responsibility.
+To provide an opportunity for all children, regardless of circumstances, to thrive socially and academically through music education that promotes creative expression, teamwork, discipline, and social responsibility.

 Bay Area Music Project (BAMP)